f3-factory/F3com-data/markdown/main.md

 $md->convert( string $txt ); string
 ```

-You can pass single lines of Markdown to the method.
+You can pass a string containing Markdown to the method:

 ```php
 Markdown::instance()->convert('**Bold text**'); // <strong>Bold text</strong>
 ```

-Or a file with containing Markdown syntax
+Or a path to a file containing Markdown syntax:

 ```php
 $md = Markdown::instance();